Additional population data:

 - In FY2012, there were 151 domestic adoption filings in Larimer County, compared to 2,567 adoption filings in Colorado.
 The majority of foreign adoptions in the United States in FY2012 were from China.
 (Adoptions)

-- Larimer County’s population grew by approximately 19% between 2000 and 2010.
-Colorado’s Department of Local Affairs Demography Office estimates that the annual population will increase each year by approximately 1.5% to 2% through 2030.
+- Larimer County’s population grew by just over 19% between 2000 and 2010 and by 15.3% over the last decade.
+Colorado’s Department of Local Affairs Demography Office estimates that the annual population will increase each year by approximately 1.4% to 2% through 2030.
 (Population Size and Growth)

 - From 2000 to 2010, the number of Larimer County residents identifying themselves as Hispanic increased from 8.3% to 10.6% of the total population.
 Larimer County continues to have a significantly lower Hispanic population than the Colorado average (20.7%).
 (Larimer County Population Race & Ethnicity)